Your name, program, mentor name.

 Although the standard of care for ovarian cancer is initially effective, a majority of patients acquire drug resistance.
 Ovarian cancer is often diagnosed during late stages, so treatment that does not eventually lead to patients acquiring drug resistance would be optimal.
 Therefore, we need to better understand the disease and improve treatment for patients.
 My current research focuses on evaluating a novel class of microtubule stabilizers, the taccalonolides, in both in vitro and in vivo ovarian cancer models.

 Are you apart of any organizations/student clubs that you are passionate about?
 If so, tell me about them.

 I have been a part of the Student Government Association (SGA) for soon to be three full years, where I have been a representative, the secretary, and the current treasurer.
-This upcoming year, I will be the president of the SGA, where the SGA comprises of students from all five schools at UT Health San Antonio.
+This upcoming year, I will be the president of the SGA, where the SGA comprises of students from all six schools at UT Health San Antonio.
 I love being a part of the SGA because I can better appreciate what other students are doing on campus, and I can get to know them more at a personal level than casually passing by individuals in the hallways.
 Also, I am a current member of WISDOM and the International Student Club through the GSBS.
 Outside of the GSBS, I am a member of the San Antonio Chapter of the National Ovarian Cancer Coalition.

 What do you like to do outside of graduate school?

 Some things I like to do outside of being a graduate student include: community outreach, networking, hiking, dancing, working out, amateur photography, hanging out with friends (movie nights, sand and indoor volleyball intramurals), cooking, catching up with the family, and traveling (when given the opportunity).